Monday, 4 June 2012

 By the turn of the century and arrival of the 1900's the census records a population of over 65,0000.
 By contrast, in 1801 there had only been 5,600 inhabitants in the town.
 West Bromwich was once a Borough which was created in 1966 when local government in the West Midlands was reorganised.
 At this time the former Boroughs of Tipton and Wednesbury were added to West Bromwich.
 Today it is the largest town in the Borough of Sandwell and boasts a population of just under 200,000.

 Industry has left its mark on West Bromwich and the evidence of its past can be seen amongst the landmarks that still stand testamant to the industrial age.
 When people mention the Black Country they tend to talk about Dudley, Wolverhampton and Walsall forgetting that West Bromwich is an integral and important part of Black Country History.
-Suprisingly even West Bromwich does not seem to make much of its obvious attractions and seems prepared to be content with travellers passing through it on their way to some other destination.
+Surprisingly even West Bromwich does not seem to make much of its obvious attractions and seems prepared to be content with travellers passing through it on their way to some other destination.
 In fact, West Bromwich is well worth a look round.

 The remains of a Benedictine Priory, the Oak House and Sandwell Valley Park are all within easy reach of a good day out.
 The pedestrian shopping area of West Bromwich is also more extensive than many would believe.
 It is also of course home to the West Bromwich Albion Football Club.